Is a mortgage just out of your reach? Many people in this position choose Shared Ownership.

 Some of our brand new homes may be part of a larger development where some properties are for outright sale or for rent through the local council’s register.

 A minimum level of income will be required, and on some sites a maximum income cap may apply, which will vary with each home.

 In order to proceed you will need 5-10 % of the share price which could be as low as £3,000 , bear in mind you will also need around £3,500 one-off costs involved in buying a home– for example, legal fees, a valuation, mortgage fees, Land Registry and Stamp Duty.

 Once you have bought, your ongoing costs include:

-You can buy further shares in easy stages so that, eventually, you own your home outright.
+You are entitled to buy additional shares at any time after you purchase your shared ownership home.
 Remember that the price of the property may have changed since you bought it, and it can go up or down.

 You can sell your share in the property at any time.
 Sage will advise you of the process and any restrictions on the sale of the property.